Itoka-DAO/icxrp/README.md

   <img src="https://github.com/Itoka-DAO/xrp_server/blob/main/xrpl.png">
 </p>

-This serverlss repository is current on production. :fire:
+This frontend repository is current on production. :fire:

-Please review [Bazahei NFT](https://github.com/Itoka-DAO/IC-XRP) repo before deploy the serverless
+Please review [Bazahei NFT](https://github.com/Itoka-DAO/IC-XRP) repo before deploy the the frontend

 Welcome to hack and crash our cross-chain scheme so makes our system more robust and secured. :interrobang: